Why is Searching for a Home Important?

 Get Pre-Approved for a Mortgage

 The next item on your agenda is to get pre-approved for your mortgage loan.
 This is important for several reasons.
 First, it helps you determine whether you can afford everything on your list of priorities and what neighborhoods might be out of your reach.
 Second, it tells your real estate agent that you’re serious and are ready to make an offer on the right home when you find it.
 You can begin your pre-approval process by checking your credit scores to see where you stand and by pulling your credit reports to ensure there aren’t any errors that are dragging down your scores.
-You can get two free credit scores, updated every 14 days, on Credit.com.
+You can get two free credit scores on Credit.com.

 Keep in mind that you could be approved for more home than you might actually feel comfortable buying based upon your personal spending and saving habits.
 There are several important factors in determining your monthly housing budget, including what your long-term financial goals are.
 That’s why it’s important to have a monthly budget already established that accounts for not only your expenses, but also savings and an emergency fund.